FihlaTV/ABNDp2/README.md

 * Shooters shoot 3 arrows per set, for 5 sets max, alternating turns per shot.
 * After the 3 arrows for each set, the archer with highest cumulative set score is awarded 2 set points for this set (and loser is awarded 0).
-* Or, if their cumulative set score's tie for that set (after the 3 arrows), both archers are awarded 1 set point.
+* Or, if their cumulative scores tie for that set (after the 3 arrows), both archers are awarded 1 set point.
 * The game is complete when an archer reaches 6 set points.
       If both archers reach 5 set points (5-5 tie) it's a shoot-off and